 A very stimulating sport on the tactical aspect

-Thus, the rebound on the glass will be more powerful, and the ball will go towards the middle of the court.
-Moreover, the effects are very important padel : it is necessary on the one hand to anticipate the effect of the rebound on the ground, but also that against the window which can be very particular.
+This way, the bounce on the glass will be more powerful, and the ball will go towards the middle of the court.
+In addition, the effects are very important in padel: on the one hand, you have to anticipate the effect of the bounce on the ground, but also that against the glass which can be very particular.

-Cut shots and smashes are the most used shots in the padel : the coupe crashes towards the ground when the ball hits the glass, while the smash puts the opposing team in great difficulty.
+Slashes and smashes are the most used shots in padel: the coupe crashes towards the ground when the ball hits the glass, while the smash puts the opposing team in great difficulty.
 It is even possible to go out of court to return a ball before it bounces on the ground outside the court.

 If the opponent has made a very powerful smash, this situation can happen and we see it frequently during the matches of the top players.

-Au padel, the opponents are almost never beaten: you have to put in place a very good strategy to win a point.
-All these features make padel a cerebral sport, in addition to the physical aspect that intervenes.
+In padel, opponents are almost never beaten: you have to put in place a very good stratagem to win a point.
+All these particularities make padel a cerebral sport, in addition to the physical aspect that comes into play.

 A sport of physical expenditure without contact

-Like all racket sports, the padel is a sport without physical contact between the two teams.
-This aspect greatly reduces the risk of injury, making padel safer sport.
-Moreover, the practice of padel allows a complete work on all the muscles of the body.
-The presence of windows all around the court modifies the movement: indeed, this aspect favors the quality of the movement rather than the quantity.
-In other words, it is better to choose your placement on the court tactically, rather than to run to four corners of the court and focus on the physical aspect.
+Like all racket sports, padel is a sport without physical contact between the two teams.
+This aspect greatly reduces the risk of injury, making padel a safer sport.
+In addition, playing padel allows for complete work on all the muscles in the body.
+The presence of windows all around the court modifies the movement: in fact, this aspect favors the quality of the movement rather than the quantity.
+In other words, it is better to choose your positioning on the court tactically, rather than running to the four corners of the court and focus on the physical aspect.

-The physical aspect of this sport is therefore moderate, because it is possible to compensate for a physical deficiency by a good tactical knowledge.
-This is why ex-tennis players who are no longer as physically efficient in their sport often go to the padel to continue to play with intensity.
+The physical aspect of this sport is therefore moderate, because it is possible to compensate for a physical deficiency with good tactical knowledge.
+This is why ex-tennis players who are no longer as physically efficient in their sport often turn to padel to continue playing with intensity.
 They are also often very good at padel.
 Carlos Moya ou David Ferrer, two retired Spanish tennis players, are good examples.

 The social character of padel

-The reduced physical appearance of padel allows seniors to perform very well in this sport.
-Unlike other sports in which the physical aspect is cruciathere the padel does not contain physical restraint for older players.
+The reduced physical aspect of padel allows seniors to perform very well in this sport.
+Unlike other sports in which the physical aspect is crucial, padel does not contain any physical constraints for older players.
 On the contrary, they are often even more efficient, because their tactical reading of the game is more accurate.
 Thus, older players can play with teenagers without there being a striking difference in level.
 It is not uncommon to see a grandfather and his grandson playing a game of padel.
-THE padel then becomes a inter-generational activity.
+Padel then becomes a inter-generational activity.

-The graph opposite shows the distribution of the licenses of the Spanish Federation of padel, according to the licensee's age in 2019.
-We note that more than half of the licensees belong to the "veteran" category and have over 39 years.
+The graph opposite shows the distribution of licenses of the Spanish Padel Federation, according to the age of the licensee in 2019.
+We note that more than half of the licensees are in the "veterans" category and have over 39 years.
 This statistic supports the fact that the physical aspect of the sport is reduced, and that older people can, without a doubt, compete against younger players.

 Economic simplicity

-The economic aspect does not constitute a limit as regards the practice of padel.
-On the one hand for the players, who will not have to pay large sums to practice the padel.
-On the other hand for the clubs, for which an investment in infrastructures of padel will be less expensive than an investment in tennis courts, for example.
+The economic aspect does not constitute a limitation when it comes to the practice of padel.
+On the one hand for the players, who will not have to spend large sums to practice padel.
+On the other hand for the clubs, for whom an investment in padel infrastructure will be less expensive than an investment in tennis courts for example.

-Concerning the player, the first price to acquire a racket of padel is less than ten euros with the Decathlon snowshoes in particular.
-For a more elaborate racket, it takes about fifty euros.
+Concerning the player, the first price to acquire a padel racket is less than ten euros, especially with Decathlon rackets.
+For a more elaborate racket, you have to count around fifty euros.
 The price of the vast majority of snowshoes oscillates between 50 and 100 euros.
-Racquets for professional players can go up to 500 euros.
+Professional players' rackets can cost up to 500 euros.
 These prices are lower than those of tennis rackets.
-Court rental padel is generally less expensive than renting a tennis court.
+Renting a padel court is usually cheaper than renting a tennis court.

-In Spain, it is possible to rent a tennis court padel for less than ten euros per hour (costs divided by four like the number of players).
-In Paris, the Casa Padel offers admission at €19 during peak hours and €9 during off-peak hours for 90 minutes of padel.
+In Spain it is possible to rent a padel court for less than ten euros per hour (costs divided by four like the number of players).
+In Paris, the Casa Padel offers an entry fee of €19 during peak hours and €9 during off-peak hours for 90 minutes of padel.
 Monthly subscriptions range from €39 to €89 per month.
-These unit prices are comparable to the prices offered by the football “fives”.
+These unit rates are comparable to the rates offered by the football “five”.

-Regarding the club, the padel is often a more profitable investment than tennis (however, the courts must be occupied).
-Indeed, according to the manager of the company Kaktuspadel, one of the leading companies in the sector in France, the padel constitutes a very good opportunity in terms of costs for the clubs: the investment in the construction of a padel would only cost 20 euros on average.
-By way of comparison, a tennis court costs on average 000 euros.
+Regarding the club, padel is often a more profitable investment than tennis (however, the courts must be occupied).
+Indeed, according to the manager of the company Kaktuspadel, one of the companies that lead the sector in France, padel represents a very good opportunity in terms of costs for clubs: the investment in the construction of a padel court would only cost 20 euros on average.
+For comparison, a tennis court costs an average of 000 euros.

 Logistical simplicity

-Le padel offers the possibility of playing indoors (indoor).
-Since the court is smaller than a tennis court, it is easy to multiply the courts of padel in a large hangar for example.
+Padel offers the possibility of playing indoors (indoor).
+Since the court is smaller than a tennis court, it is easy to multiply the padel courts in a large hangar for example.

-Part of the clubs padel in France are also located in this type of infrastructure (for example: Toulouse Padel Club, Padel Attitude, Casa Padel, Mind Padel, 4PADEL Valenciennes / Bordeaux, BIG PADEL Bordeaux, The Padel Club Bois d'Arcy, El Padel Club Lille, etc.).
+Some of the padel clubs in France are located in this type of infrastructure (for example: Toulouse Padel Club, Padel Attitude, Casa Padel, Mind Padel, 4PADEL Valenciennes / Bordeaux, BIG PADEL Bordeaux, The Padel Club Bois d'Arcy, El Padel Club Lille, etc.).
 The area of a court is 200m2 (20 meters long and 10 meters wide), while that of tennis can be up to 760m2 (23,77m long and 10,77m wide, to which must be added 8m baseline and 4m on each side).

-The advantage of this simplicity of placing the courts indoors is the fact that the courts of padel may appear in territories with unfavorable weather conditions.
-The land of padel also adapts very well to the exterior (outdoor), because its components are resistant.
+The advantage of this simplicity of placing the courts indoors is the fact that the padel courts can appear in territories where the weather conditions are unfavorable.
+The padel court also adapts very well to the outdoors (outdoor), because its components are resistant.
 Maintenance is also less expensive than that of a tennis court.

 From his names, we can guess his Spanish and Italian origins.
 Lorenzo is a multilingual passionate about sports: journalism by vocation and events by worship are his two legs.
 He is the international gentleman of Padel Magazine.
-You will often see it on the various international competitions, but also on the major French events. @eyeofpadel on Instagram to see his best photos of padel !
+You will often see him at various international competitions, but also at major French events. @eyeofpadel on Instagram to see his best padel photos!